 Lots of Practice and Repetition

 CFA Institute suggests the importance of practice, particularly the CFA quant section.
-UWorld’s Qbank provides over 350 individual questions and explanations to help you gain fluency with quantitative concepts and practice.
-Answering as many questions as possible can significantly aid in your grasp of the concepts and the exam’s testing format.
+UWorld’s Qbank provides over 425 individual questions and explanations (from Level 1 and Level 2) to help you gain fluency with quantitative concepts and practice.
+Answering as many questions as possible can significantly aid in your grasp of the concepts and the exam's testing formats.

 Start your studies (early) with Quantitative Methods